alexwlchan/alexwlchan.net/src/_drafts/static-bookmarks.md

 summary:
 tags:
 ---
-I'm storing more and more of my data [as static websites][static_sites], and about a year ago I created a local, static site to manage my bookmarks.
+I'm storing more and more of my data [as static websites][static_sites], and about a year ago I created a static site to manage my bookmarks.
-It's replaced Pinboard as a way to track links and web pages.
+It's replaced Pinboard as my way to track links and web pages.

 {%
   picture